top of page

 Research Interests

-We combine the principles of immunology with quantitative sciences including mathematics, physics, and computational biology.
+We combine immunology principles with quantitative sciences including mathematics, physics, and computational biology.
 This approach aims to decode the intricate workings of the immune system using mathematical modelling and computational methods.
-By quantifying how the immune system behaves, we gain a clearer picture of the body's reaction to infections, vaccines, and autoimmune disorders.
+By quantifying how the immune system behaves, we understand the body's reaction to infections, vaccines, and autoimmune disorders.
 Using quantitative models, we can forecast the outcomes of immune reactions and the effects of various medical interventions.
 This field is essential in crafting effective immunotherapies and vaccines, offering the capability to simulate different scenarios and test hypotheses computationally before proceeding to clinical trials.
 Progress in Quantitative Immunology is leading us towards treatments that are more tailored and precise, deepening our comprehension of the variability in individual immune systems and how this impacts disease development and the efficacy of treatments.
-By integrating machine learning techniques to diagnose digital twins generated based on distinct immune responses, we elevate our approach in Quantitative Immunology.
+We elevate our approach in Quantitative Immunology by integrating machine learning techniques to diagnose digital twins generated based on distinct immune responses.
 Example works can include

 Suzan Farhang-Sardroodi, Chapin S. Korosec, Samaneh Gholami, Morgan Craig, Iain R. Moyles, Mohammad Sajjad Ghaemi, Hsu Kiang Ooi, and Jane M. Heffernan.
 Analysis of host immunological response of adenovirus-based COVID-19 vaccines.
 Vaccines 9, no. 8 (2021): 861 (in collaboration with the National Research Council Canada).